mrzor/oban-py/docs/installation.md

 ## Installing the Schema

-After the `oban` package and sub-dependencies are installed, you must install the necessary tables to your database.
+After the `oban` package and sub-dependencies are installed, you must install the necessary tables, indexes, and functions to your database.
 Installation can be done through the CLI, with a migration tool like Alembic, or programmatically.

 `````{tab-set}